I kind of love you New York

 I kind of love you, New York.
 Even though I know it’s likely unrequited.

-But sometimes, Fuck You.
+But sometimes, screw you.

 Screw this city that grabs you by the hair and makes you stare at how alluring It’s streets can be.
 How there seems to be a shimmer that jumps from glass window to pee on the ground.

 It makes you breathe in the cigarette stink and gas putters and dripping air conditioner water and shit on the sidewalk — and then, tells you: Love me.

 You see It’s colors swirl around like a 3am drunk walk home, and somehow, they look beautiful — even though you know that’s more than likely not true.
 You know that you’ll wake up in the morning with gum on your shoe and keys on the floor and a craving for a cheese bagel.

 And, somehow It will make you crawl out of bed in search for Salvation.
 But instead, you find Mystery.
 And Excitement.
 And, magical street fairs with the exact cheese bagel you were craving plus sparkling lemonade and a live band.